 Heidelberg Materials is leading the way in decarbonising the building materials industry and is pioneering industrial-scale carbon capture and storage in Germany.
 With GeZero, Germany's first inland cement plant will be established to fully utilise carbon capture technology in a scalable manner.

-In Geseke, North Rhine-Westphalia, a large-scale carbon capture facility and a solution for transport and storage are being developed.
-The project relies a second generation advanced oxyfuel technology and aims to capture 700,000 tonnes of unavoidable CO₂ per year, storing it safely and permanently.
-The total investment sum exceeds half a billion euros and is being subsidised by around 191 million euros from the EU Innovation Fund.
+In Geseke, North Rhine-Westphalia, Germany, a large-scale carbon capture facility and a solution for transport and storage are being developed.
+The project relies on a second generation advanced oxyfuel technology and aims to capture 700,000 t of unavoidable CO₂ per year, storing it safely and permanently.
+The total investment sum exceeds €0.5 billion and is being subsidised by around €191 million from the EU Innovation Fund.

 Geseke site as a pioneer for CCS

-GeZero will be implemented at our cement plant in Geseke, in the district of Soest.
 The region has a long tradition of cement production and meets key requirements for investments of this kind.
-By implementing a complete CCS value chain, we are not only investing in the future of the Geseke site, but also bringing innovative cutting-edge technology to the region.
-In this way, we aim to pave the way for other players and accelerate the transition to climate-neutral industry in North Rhine-Westphalia.
+By implementing a full CCS chain at the site – CO₂ capture at the kiln, compression and interim handling on site, and transport to permanent geological storage – we are investing in the future of Geseke and introducing industrial carbon capture technology to the region.
+In this way, we aim to create a reference for additional CCS projects and support a faster reduction of industrial CO₂ emissions in North Rhine-Westphalia.
 To ensure that as many people and companies as possible benefit from this initiative, important connection points to the emerging CO₂ infrastructure are also being created for other industrial players in the region.

 With around a third of the nation's cement production, North Rhine-Westphalia is a key location for the industry.
 We are therefore delighted that the first carbon-free cement plant in Geseke, in the district of Soest, serves as a flagship project for a sustainable and climate-neutral future in the cement sector.
 GeZero demonstrates how climate protection can also be achieved in energy-intensive industries through new technologies and processes.
 This is an important step towards sustainable cement production and a net-zero industry in North Rhine-Westphalia, Germany and beyond.